 With the above in mind, one best practice is to not annoy potential customers by being overly insistent.
-Here are other thoughts:
+Here are other thoughts on successful lead generation:

 This is a basic “best practice” of successful lead generation but can sometimes be overlooked.
-By “identifying,” we mean understanding the audience’s pain points, and what will motivate them to act (by purchasing from you).
-This identification is a process, which is best achieved with the help of customer relationship management software and a solidly crafted marketing funnel.
+By “identifying,” we mean understanding the audience’s pain points and what will motivate them to act (by purchasing from you).
+This identification is a process that is best achieved with the help of customer relationship management software and a solidly crafted marketing funnel.

 - Fills out a form

 - Requests a callback